meson200/MCMCBNE/README.md

 Written by Sangkyu Lee, 2015.
 Last updated: 12 October 2015.

-This MATLAB package was developed for training and validating a Bayesian network ensemble model.
+This MATLAB package was developed for training and validating a Bayesian network ensemble based classifier.
 Detailed instructions can be found in MCMC_BNE_v1_manual.pdf.

 For bug reporting and inquiries: meson200@gmail.com